New Measles Case With Exposure at Newark Airport Prompts a Reinforced Warning from State Health Officials

 You can have the measles for 7 to 14 days before you have symptoms; then have a fever, cough and runny nose for the next two to four days; and then a rash for three to five days – that means you can be contagious from four days before the rash appears until four days after it subsides.

 One in 5 people who get measles end up hospitalized, and 1 to 3 out of every 1,000 infected children will die from complications, per the CDC.
-A child in West Texas died on February 26 from measles, the first reported death from the illness in the U.S. this year.
-The child, whose age is currently unknown, was not vaccinated.

 The best way to prevent measles is with the MMR shot (measles, mumps, rubella), which is usually given in two doses, according to the Centers for Disease Control and Prevention: the first is at age 12 to 15 months, and the second is at age 4 to 6; your kids can get the second dose at least 28 days after the first, if you’re worried about the current outbreak.
 This applies to adults as well.
 Babies who will be traveling internationally could get their first dose as soon as 6 months; consult with your pediatrician.